-Summer’s coming (believe it or not) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when they notice that terrible sound; drip… drip… drip.
-They glance over to see the household pet licking at a puddle that’s gradually forming on the bathroom floor.
-Suddenly: Anxiety, stress, and that “how much will this cost?” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can occur anywhere, from Jacksonville to Thailand, regardless of summer heat.
+Summer’s coming (we promise) and here’s an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip… drip… drip.
+They look over to see the dog licking at a puddle that’s steadily forming on the dining room floor.
+In a flash: Anxiety, stress, and that ”oh brother!” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+Nope – it’s the air conditioner of all things.
+This can strike anywhere, from Jacksonville to Timbuktu, regardless of weather.

-The part of the air conditioner that actually freezes is known as the evaporator coil.
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Jacksonville area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil does not properly dissipate heat, and in essence 'overcools’ itself.
-The net effect of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C transformed into an old-school icebox.
+Either way, the result is that the air conditioner’s evaporator coil does not properly dissipate heat, and consequently ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

-This can lead to an expensive repair.
-When your unit freezes over it can lead to damage to the compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Unfortunately, many people are forced to pick between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+This can turn into a pricey repair.
+When your AC freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Unfortunately, many homeowners are forced to choose between installing a new system vs repairing the old one.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.